 Author Conflict of Interest

-Authors of research and other articles are required to disclose at the time of submission any potential conflict of interests (e.g., consultancies, stock ownership, equity interests, patent-licensing arrangements) and that they accept full responsibility for the conduct of the study, had full access to all the data, and controlled the decision to publish.
+Authors of research and other articles are required to disclose at the time of submission any potential conflict of interests (e.g., consultancies, stock ownership, equity interests, patent-licensing arrangements, conference fees, travel and lodging, food and entertainment, and etc.) and that they accept full responsibility for the conduct of the study, had full access to all the data, and controlled the decision to publish.
 Failure to do so may jeopardize eventual publication.
-If disclosures are to be made, the author(s) will be asked to fill out a Conflict of Interest Disclosure Form.
-Important: You will need to download, complete and save the COI Form and submit to the JSLS Editorial office at firstname.lastname@example.org.
+If disclosures are to be made, the author(s) will be asked to fill out a Conflict of Interest Disclosure Form1.
+You must submit the Conflict of Interest Disclosure Form for all authors along with other submission materials within Editorial Manager.
 The information provided in this form, unless already disclosed in the submitted article, will be held in confidence while the paper is under review.
 If the article is accepted for publication, information on the potential conflict of interest–including a lack of control of the decision to publish–will be included in the Disclosures section, following the Acknowledgment section.

 Editor and Reviewer Conflict of Interest